 - Ramp Time & Sales Enablement: Ramp time ranges from three months for transactional sales models to nine or even 12 months for complex selling organizations.
 Thoughtful enablement investments can shorten ramp time and thus increase rep productivity.
 Organizations with deficient enablement investment (e.g., onboarding, sales playbooks) lag their peers.
 This is a common problem for companies that treat sales as an afterthought.
 As a general rule, sales leaders should allocate at least 35 percent of the sales budget towards enablement levers.

 - Pipeline: Capturing and analyzing detailed pipeline data is the gold standard for pre-acquisition efforts.
 However, no two pipelines are designed the same (e.g., SQL definition varies from one company to another); sales management regularly fails to install governance mechanisms to drive accurate pipeline reporting.
 Don’t put faith in pipeline statistics until you have firm control over the data, which may take time to establish post-acquisition.
 Once in place, operating partners should conduct regular reviews of three pipeline metrics:

 Revenue growth requires the right leadership executing the right strategy with the right sales structure and sales personnel.
 Metrics are an integral piece to this formula.
 Investment and operating partners should define metrics that matter across the portfolio company life cycle.
 Then continually measure those metrics to gauge and manage performance.
 Leverage benchmarks where possible.
 Drive higher portfolio returns as a result.

 How does your portfolio company’s sales force stack up?
 Contact the Alexander Group to learn about our industry and sales model-specific benchmarking for the metrics described in this post.

 2. Alexander Group 2015 Cloud Sales Index

-Learn more about the Alexander Group’s Private Equity practice.
+Learn more about Alexander Group’s Private Equity practice.